With investors expecting a Latin American cryptocurrency boom, Mexico’s Bitso raises $62 million – TechCrunch

 A report from Reuters flagged Bitso as one of the platforms that criminals like the human trafficker Ignacio Santoyo were using to launder money.

-The founders of Bitso and their investors focus on the ability for cryptocurrencies to reduce friction and cost in markets where financial services often ignore the middle class and low income consumers that often need them the most.
+The founders of Bitso and their investors focus on the ability for cryptocurrencies to reduce friction and cost in markets where financial services often ignore the middle class and low-income consumers that often need them the most.

 “Crypto as an asset class was not going away and was clearly coming of age,” said Nigel Morris, the QED co-founder who previously led Capital One.
 “It’s not going away.
 And with that there are various financial services that are enabled by this asset class.
 You can lend against it.
 You can use it to move money cross-border.
 This thing is now palpable and real and has come of age.”